Q&A: What kind of choice will students have in this year’s Leaving Cert?

 These “second components” are worth between 20 and 50 per cent of marks in some subjects.

-The Department of Education is understood to be keen to use a different term to “calculated grades”this year for the process of assessing students’ grades, in light of these changes.
+In light of these changes, the Department of Education is understood to be keen to use a different term to “calculated grades” this year for the process of assessing students’ grades.

 Will the standardisation process for calculated grades change this year?